stain/ro-crate-paper/manuscript.md

 ```

 Notable from this triple-like formalization is that a RO-Crate R is fully represented as a tree at depth 2 helped by the use of `𝕀𝕣𝕚` nodes.
 For instance the aggregation from the root entity `hasPart(…interviews/>)` is at same level as the data entity’s property `license(…CC-BY-NC-4.0>)` and that contextual entity’s attribute name `(…Non Commercial 4.0”)`.
-As shown in section RO-Crate JSON-LD, the RO-Crate Metadata File serialization is an equivalent shallow tree, although at depth 3 to cater for the JSON-LD preamble of `"@context"` and `"@graph"`.
+As shown in section {@sec:jsonld}, the RO-Crate Metadata File serialization is an equivalent shallow tree, although at depth 3 to cater for the JSON-LD preamble of `"@context"` and `"@graph"`.

 In reality many additional attributes and contextual types from schema.org types like <http://schema.org/affiliation> and <http://schema.org/Organization> would be used to further describe the RO-Crate and its entities, but as these are optional (_SHOULD_ requirements) they do not form part of this formalization.